 - We only have questions for Another, not answers.
 And since conventional questions are biased interrogations (biased by the wording, the intent, and the goal of the Asker) that may miss important, hidden, elements necessary for the Other to elicit their change criteria, I’ve designed a new form of question (Facilitative Questions) that lead Others through their own trajectory of change to discover their own answers, in a way that causes new understanding and decision making.

 - There is no way for an outsider to have THE ANSWERS for Another.
-They have no knowledge of the systemic elements that created and maintain the problem and that must buy-in to any change.
+They have no knowledge of the Beliefs or the systemic elements that created and maintain the problem and that must buy-in to any change.

 - To listen without bias or misunderstanding, we must practice Dissociative Listening to avoid the filters, bias, assumptions, and triggers that are part of our normal listening.
 [Note: for those interested in learning Dissociative Listening, read Chapter 6 in What?.]